Starting with Version 6, the IBus

 parameter in the message handlers and the methods in the IMessageSession

-interface available when the endpoint is started are fully async.
+interface are fully async.
 However, the original method names are retained rather than adding the async suffix to make the upgrade easier.

 Migrating away from IBus